In this Guide

 Which Fishing Kayak is Perfect for You?

-Our Top Pick for most folks offers a lot of value to beginners and expert kayakers alike.
-The Malibu Kayaks Stealth 14 is roomy, stable, and still reasonably affordable.
+Our top quality pick for folks who want a larger vessel offers a lot of value to beginners and expert kayakers alike.
+The Vibe Kayaks Sea Ghost 130 is roomy, stable, and still reasonably affordable.
 It’s the fastest of the three on the water, and also the most spacious.
-If you’re a dedicated boater looking for a stable, versatile fishing kayak with lots of available space, we recommend the Stealth 14.
+If you’re a dedicated boater looking for a stable, versatile fishing kayak with lots of available space, we recommend the Vibe!

 As you’re comparing different boats for angling, here are some things to think about: